-1.4.
-Definition and Scope of Local Content in Kenya's Prevailing Legal Framework
+1.4 Definition and Scope of Local Content in Kenya's Prevailing Legal Framework

-Local Content is a multifaceted and dynamic concept and therefore definitions and objectives vary greatly amongst stakeholders and countries.
-In Kenya, the definition of "local" content remains unsettled, with some stakeholders preferring a localist approach that prioritises or favours the oil producing region while others prefer a nationalistic approach that focuses on equitable participation at all stages of the petroleum value chain.
+Local Content is a multifaceted and dynamic concept and therefore definitions and objectives vary greatly amongst stakeholders and countries.8 In Kenya, the definition of "local" content remains unsettled, with some stakeholders preferring a localist approach that prioritises or favours the oil producing region while others prefer a nationalistic approach that focuses on equitable participation at all stages of the petroleum value chain.
 These divergent approaches have been reflected in the proposed Local Content laws.
-For instance, section 2 of the Petroleum (Exploration, Development and Production) Bill, 2017 defines Local Content as "the added value brought to the Kenyan economy from petroleum operations through systemic development of national capacity and capabilities and investment in developing and procuring locally available workforce, services and supplies, for the sharing of accruing benefits."
+For instance, Clause 2 of the Petroleum (Exploration, Development and Production) Bill, 2017 defines Local Content as "the added value brought to the Kenyan economy from petroleum operations through systemic development of national capacity and capabilities and investment in developing and procuring locally available workforce, services and supplies, for the sharing of accruing benefits."
 The term is also defined under the Petroleum Exploration, Development and Production (Local Content) Regulations, 2014 as "the quantum or percentage of locally produced materials, personnel, financing, goods and services rendered in the petroleum industry value chain and which can be measured in monetary terms."

 We, however, believe that Local Content should be the seamless combination of the localist and nationalistic approaches to ensure frontline communities feel the benefits through affirmative action and equitable participation at all stages of the petroleum value chain across the country.
 For a more practical definition, one could say that Local Content is building a workforce that is skilled and building a competitive supplier base.
-This may cover requirements that a given percentage of domestic components (such as labour, supplies and technology) be embodied at each stage of the petroleum value chain to increase local participation.
+This may cover